2026 · New York MCA Defense Guide

 When is hiring a lawyer the wrong move?

-When the case has not been filed yet, when you have multiple positions to coordinate, when payroll is the binding constraint, and when the funder is willing to negotiate.
+When the engagement has not been filed yet, when you have multiple positions to coordinate, when payroll is the binding constraint, and when the funder is willing to negotiate.
 Putting an attorney on retainer in those situations burns cash that should go toward settlement reserves.

 Does Delancey Street work with attorneys?

 Yes.
 We are a business debt settlement firm, not a law firm, and we do not provide legal advice or legal representation.
-When a matter requires a court filing — a COJ to vacate, a summary judgment to defend, a fraud claim — we can refer you to independent attorneys we've worked alongside.
+When a matter requires a court filing, a COJ to vacate, a summary judgment to defend, a fraud claim, we can refer you to independent attorneys we've worked alongside.
 You retain that attorney directly; they remain independent of Delancey Street.

 What if a New York funder has already filed a COJ?